jash13desai/picaso-pic/README.md

 # A Simple Instagram Clone App with similar features !

 ## ✨ Features
+* Every feature of Instagram except the Chat, Stories and Activities feature. </br>
-The app adapts theme according to device's theme.
+* The app adapts theme according to device's theme.
-* Switch your phone's theme and the app theme will adapt automatically to your phone's theme!
+    - Switch your phone's theme and the app theme will adapt automatically to your phone's theme!

 ## ⚙️ Tech-Stack
 The application is built entirely with Flutter.
 For the backend services, I have made use of Firebase.